Michaelndula/ppbpvers/README.md

 # PVERS
 This project is meant to allow the members of the public and patients to report adverse drug reactions, adverse events following vaccination, incidents involving medical devices or poor quality medicinal products.

+## Report Components

+The project comprises of the following reports
+- SADRs
+- AEFI
+- PQMPs
+- Medical Devices
+- Medical Errors
+- Transfussion

+More details can be found [here](https://pv.pharmacyboardkenya.org/pages/about)

 ## Getting Started
 Please check the official cakephp installation guide for server requirements before you start.
 [Official Documentation](https://book.cakephp.org/2/en/installation.html).